gh4-io/MarkPrint/whats-next.md

 - No tests have successfully run yet with new configuration
 </current_state>

+## Phase 1 Complete (Dec 5, 2025)
+- **Architecture snapshot**: Template Registry + Schema Validator gate every export, layout artifacts load via `LayoutLoader` (JSON + Scribus SLA) before the Chromium-only renderer runs, and the status bar surfaces build mode + selected profile.
+- **Known limitations**: Only Chromium executes the pipeline (renderer hints simply log), SLA frames are parsed but not rendered into PDFs yet, and build outputs still rely on the global output directory instead of per-profile destinations.
+- **Ready for Phase 2**: Next steps are carving the renderer boundary out of `extension.js`, introducing a Chromium driver module so alternate engines can plug in, and wiring `profile.outputs` plus SLA playback into whichever renderer executes the document.

 <context_update timestamp="2025-12-04T09:40-0500">
 ## Automated Test Workspace Preparation
 - Added `.plan/tools/prepare-test-workspace.js` to copy `templates/standard-letter.json`, `.markprint/schemas/standard-letter.schema.json`, and `.plan/ref/SOP-200_Create_Workackage_Sequencing_Type.md` into `test/.test-workspace/.markprint/{templates,schemas}` plus the SOP markdown before each debug/test run.